intel/scikit-learn-intelex/doc/streaming.rst

      result = algo.finalize()

-The streaming algorithms also accept arrays as input, e.g. the data can come from a stream rather than from multiple files.
+The streaming algorithms also accept arrays and DataFrames as input, e.g. the data can come from a stream rather than from multiple files.
 Here is an example which simulates a data stream using a generator which reads a file in chunks:
 `SVD reading stream of data <https://github.com/IntelPython/daal4py/blob/master/examples/stream.py>`_

 Supported Algorithms and Examples